alfie-far/steady.zone/src/pages/about.md

 I love to see systems work in harmony at scale; just like how the universe works out its expansion plan.
 I admire simple ideas that demonstrate a potential for growth and keen to be a force for their development.
-I think there are many principles and disciplines from other domains of knowledge that can be applied to computer system designs to help build more robust systems.
+I think there are many principles and disciplines from other domains of knowledge that can be borrowed and applied to computer system designs to help build more robust systems.

-I am steeped in the science and art of development, delivery and operational execution of commercial, financial and cybersecurity SaaS products.
+I am steeped in the science and art of development, delivery and operational execution of SaaS products.
+The business context of these SaaS products changed over time but the ones that stand out prominently are: OLTP, marketing, financial and cybersecurity services.
 I have been designing such solutions and building software systems professionally for more than 10 years now.
-Some of them succeeded and some that didn't, nonetheless, I always found lots of hints and takeaways in the progress of building such systems.
+Some of them succeeded and some didn't, nonetheless, I always found lots of hints and takeaways in the progress of building such systems.

+I have also worked with product development teams, individuals, stakeholders, marketing teams and customers
+to understand their varied views of a solution or a product.
+This has made me realise the significance of establishing a shared context for the communication of these parties.
+This includes finding and delineating an organisation, a medium, applied practices and agreements between teams and individuals of such group.

-I have also used and studied many other systems, both successes and failures.
+I have used and studied many other systems, both successes and failures.
 I believe there is a lot of benefit in learning from others and in appreciation of this opportunity I have dedicated this weblog to share my stories and experiences with all the community to be a small part of this culture of sharing.